Hi, I'm Brad O'Farrell

 The Future of [X] (2018)

 This was a freelance project for the Institute for the Future.
 It was built with React and Node.
 It first pulls real headlines from Google News and generates a wordcloud of trending terms.
 Then it guides the user through the process of writing a speculative news article.
 The article is rendered on a dynamic newspaper graphic (using the canvas element) that the user can download and share.
-(Github)
+(Git)

 Snake vs Mongoose (2017)

 This was a General Assembly bootcamp project.
 It's a traditional "snake" game but as an asynchronous multiplayer game.
 The player competes against the ghost data of another player from a previous session.
 Both players are trying to collect the same apples while avoiding the other player.
 The game logic is all Javascript, and the data is passed from the database using Mongoose, Express, and Handlebars.
-(Github)
+(Git)

 Autopilot AI (2016)

 This is a prototype for a multiplayer mobile game I designed for NetEase games.
 It was used to quickly test gameplay systems and it was updated after every design sprint.
 The game included a dozen space ships with simple AIs for moving and shooting automatically.
 The player must shoot down the right ships to win.
 The game is rendered on a canvas element and the aninmations are drawn with Javascript.
-(Github)
+(Git)

 Eternal Arena (2015-2016)